Crucial Pre-Academic Brain Skills to

 This ability underlies intelligence and critical thinking development as your child learns how certain actions lead to specific responses.
-From 9 months up, BrainFit® develops this skill through manipulation of specially-selected objects and toys that allow little ones to explore the relationships between actions and consequences.
+From 9 months up, BrainFit® develops this skills through manipulation of specially-selected objects and toys that allow little ones to explore the relationship between actions and consequences.

 Memory & Attention

+This includes many important subskills like visual discrimination.
 By 18 months of age, your baby should be able to match the shadow of an image to the image itself.
-This skill is important for the accurate perception of visual lines and spatial details, required for effortless learning of alphabets and Math later in school.
+This skills is important for the accurate perception of visual lines and spatial details, requires for effortless learning of alphabets and Math later in school.

-By the second year, you toddler should develop the ability to group items into discreet categories.
-This highly important “grouping” skill accelerates your child’s ability to learn and remember new ideas and concepts, since “grouping” of information expands working memory capacity and accelerates the grasping of new information.
+This includes many important subskills like categorisation.
+By the second year, your toddler should develop the ability to group items into discreet categories.
+This highly important “grouping” skills accelerates your child’s ability to learn and remember new ideas and concepts, since “grouping” of information expands working memory capacity and accelerates the grasping of new information.

 Pre-Academic Skills to be developed between 3-6 years:

-These skills reflect one’s Executive Function – the ability to manage and regulate one’s emotions successfully.
-Through a comprehensive social-emotional development programme, BrainFit® teaches preschoolers about their emotions and how to regulate them.
+These skills contribute to the development of Emotional Intelligence and influence social success.
+It is reflected in a child’s ability to recognise, manage and regulate their own, as well as others’ emotions successfully.
+Through a comprehensive social-emotional development programme that includes role-play, social stories and mindfulness exercises, BrainFit® Junior teaches preschoolers about their emotions and how to regulate them.
 The result is a more confident, happy and resilient child.
-Here are some examples of the skills taught.